pgrill/guidelines/checklist.md

 practices? - Assistance can be requested from the Agile Master to assess the team's knowledge gaps and implement Agile awareness workshops"

+## Kick-off

+- Do you have a project Manifesto or README?
+  - Include a file in your project to help newcomers  to newcomers so they can start working without inconvenience.
+Take a look at a sample [Manifesto](./kick-off/manifesto/TEMPLATE.md) file for a reference.

 ## Security Checklist

 ### Server Configuration